Cogmasters/concord/README.md

 * Install WSL2 and get either Ubuntu or Debian [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 * **Make sure you are in your Linux $HOME folder before proceeding!**
-  Continue to [On Linux][#on-linux] and follow the steps of building on your Linux's distribution of choice.
+* Continue to [On Linux](#on-linux) and follow the steps of building on your Linux's distribution of choice.

 ### On Linux